xxxcrttt/online-course/Cloud/GCP.md

 **Q2.** What provides access control to GC resources?
 A: Policies -- it is managed by IAM policies, which are attached to resources.

+### Infrasctructure Security
+#### Different computing services
+Compute Service offer multiple infrastructure and plat form services to handle the traffic and workload for all Google users.
+1. Compute Engine -- Virtual Machines
+2. App Engine -- Scalable web and mobile back end
+3. Kubernetes Engine -- Container services
+4. Cloud Functions -- Lightweight compute solutions

+**Google Compute Engine(GCE)**
+Infrastructure as a service, create and manage virtual machines.
+Instances = Virtual Machine.
+Customer is responsible for full configuration lifecycle: ```creating instance, pick operating system, processors, RAM, Install and manage applications, update security patches```.
+Use preemptible(抢占式多任务处理 multi-task, 操作系统完全决定进程的调度方案) instances for cost savings.

+**Google App Engine**
+Platform as a services.
+Build, develop and host web applications.
+Great option for high-reliability, high-performance applications.
+Support multiple languages: ```Go, PHP, Java, Python```.
+Environment: standard and flexible.

+#### Compute service best practices
+**Defence-in-Depth Approach** (Information strategy)
+* Series of defense mechanisms and controls are layered throughout the network to protect data.
+* Securing services using identity and access management policies.
+* Secure network, use firewalls, load balance or encrypt.

+1. Isolate your production resources from the internet.
+2. Disable default service accounts.
+3. Apply the principle of least privilege. -- IAM recommander
+4. Enable log collection and monitor your systems.

+**Q1.** What service is the customer responsible for configuring, administering, and monitoring?
+A: Google Compute Engine -- GCE falls under the IaaS category, customers are responsible for the full configuration lifecycle of the service.